mohrez86/pyllmut/docs/user/start.md

     cd ~/pyllmut_examples
     ```

+4. Create a Python virtual environment using the following command.
+   On some machines (e.g., MacBooks), you may need to use `python3` instead of `python`.
-4. Set up a Python virtual environment.
-This step is optional,
+   Note that creating a Python virtual environment is optional in this example,
-but it is recommended to create a dedicated Python environment
-for each project.
+   but it is recommended to set up a dedicated Python environment for each project.

     ```bash
     python -m venv env